intel/stacks/mers/mers.rst

 <https://github.com/intel/compute-runtime/>`_ Driver (OCL).
 OCL can be installed from github on an
 individual basis.

-To add OCL support to the MERS image:
+To add OpenCL support to the MERS image:

 #.
-The following programs are needed to add OCL support to MERS: **docker,
+The following programs are needed to add OpenCL support to MERS: **docker,
    git, patch**.
 On Ubuntu these can be installed with the commands below.
 For other operating systems, install the appropriate packages.

    .. code:: bash